Color Theory Basics: The Essential Guide for Designers

 Apply a Harmony Rule

-Use complementary, analogous, or triadic rules to select supporting colors logically rather than intuitively.
+Use complementary, analogous, or triadic rules to find supporting colors.

 3